hanneya449/hanneya449/README.md

 Hello!
 I had been working in tech company for more than 3 years.

-- Daily basis mostly in backend with Go-Lang and server administration ( Linux ).
+- Daily basis mostly in backend with Go-Lang , PHP and server administration ( Linux ).
 - Only use Typescript for my Frontend projects.

 <h2></h2>